kobotoolbox/reports/README.md

 1. We could build a web application that allows a user to compile various reports.
 2. We can manually compile reports and distribute them manually.

 Realtime reporting (1) has a great ring, but can be quite difficult.
-To make things easy on me, I will take a quick pass at (2) using a Makefile and R's knitr package.
+To make things easy, I have taken a quick pass at (2) using a Makefile and R's knitr package.